The 7 best tours of Rome's Pantheon

 The Pantheon of Rome is a 7-minute walk from the Trevi Fountain and 15 minutes from Piazza di Spagna.

-It can be reached by subway by taking line A and getting off at "Barberini" station or by bus you have several lines that will drop you off nearby.
+You can reach it by subway taking line A and getting off at "Barberini" station or by bus you have several lines that leave you nearby.

 The history of the Pantheon is so rich and hides so many mysteries that it would be a shame to miss it!